vesoft-inc/nebula/docs/get-started.md

 If you have any questions or concerns about the deployment procedures, please do not hesitate to open an issue on git.

 ### Step 3: Build Your Own Graph
 This section describes how to build a graph and make queries.
-The example is built on the graph below.
+The example is built on the graph below:

 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/51590253/60649144-0774c980-9e74-11e9-86d6-bad1653e70ba.png)